 He never published the crossword as it is.
 He makes changes as some of the clues are the ones he made years ago and then sends them for posting.

-Every puzzle is cross-checked and verified multiple times before getting published in the electronic and print media.
+The best free online mind games are cross-checked and verified multiple times before getting published in the electronic and print media.

 Favorite Crossword Puzzle